 The argumentative sequence of this paper is as follows.
-This paper first offers some preliminary material on dynamics, mechanics, field theories, and principles, and provides some motivation for the emergence of Bayesian mechanics.
+The overall paper is divided into three main parts.
+The first part of the paper is written as a (relatively) reader-friendly, high-level descriptive summary of the free energy principle literature, which spans nearly two decades of development.
+We first offer some preliminary material on dynamics, mechanics, field theories, and principles, and provide some motivation for the emergence of Bayesian mechanics.
 We then discuss the state of the art of Bayesian mechanics in quite some depth.
-We review the core formalisms and results of Bayesian mechanics.
-We provide a comprehensive treatment of the FEP as it appears in the literature, and distinguish three main ways in which it has been applied to model the dynamics of particular systems.
+We provide a narrative review the core formalisms and results of Bayesian mechanics.
+We comprehensively review the FEP as it appears in the literature, and distinguish three main ways in which it has been applied to model the dynamics of particular systems.
 We call these \textit{path-tracking}, \textit{mode-tracking}, and \textit{mode-matching}.
-We then make a short detour to discuss gauge theories, maximum entropy, and dualisation.
+The second part of the paper introduces, again at a high level, a new set of results that have become available only recently, which concern the duality between the free energy principle and the principle of maximum entropy subject to a particular constraint; and which are more mathematically involved, drawing in particular on gauge theory.
+We make a short detour to discuss gauge theories, maximum entropy, and dualisation.
 With this in place, we examine the duality of the FEP and the CMEP.
-We then discuss the implications of this duality for Bayesian mechanics, and sketch some directions for future work.
-Finally, taking stock, we chart a path to a generalisation of this duality in to even more complex systems, allowing for the systematic study of systems that exist far from equilibrium and elude steady state densities or stationary statistics\textemdash an area of study that we designate as $G$-theory, covering the duality of Bayesian mechanics of paths and entropy on paths (or calibre).
+The final part of the paper discusses the burgeoning philosophy of Bayesian mechanics.
+We discuss the implications of the duality between the FEP and the CMEP for Bayesian mechanics, and sketch some directions for future work.
+Finally, taking stock, we chart a path to a generalisation of this duality to even more complex systems, allowing for the systematic study of systems that exist far from equilibrium and elude steady state densities or stationary statistics\textemdash an area of study that we designate as $G$-theory, covering the duality of Bayesian mechanics of paths and entropy on paths (or calibre), and beyond.